 South Africa is a water scarce country with highly variable rainfall and drought patterns, making water a high premium reserve.
-Using water efficiently is critical for both effective ecosystems functioning as well as sustainably providing water for basic human needs.
+Using water efficiently is critical for both effective ecosystem functioning as well as sustainably providing water for basic human needs.
 Water allocation involves assessing present and future water demand and enabling adequate and equitable access to water, for commercial and domestic use.

 Water allocation officers work in an office environment but often travel to sites to monitor and perform inspections.
 As part of their evaluations, they can engage with community members, local departments and engineering and water professionals.